soloberke/Correlation-Between-Inflation-Rates-and-Obesity-Rates-Across-Countries/README.md

 RMSE
 MAE
 R² score
-Exploratory Data Analysis Findings

-The EDA stage suggested that:

-inflation and obesity show very weak relationships fast food density does not visually correlate strongly with obesity the variables exhibit substantial dispersion across countries
+The purpose of the ML models was to investigate whether inflation and fast food density could predict obesity rates across countries.

-The correlation matrix also indicated weak linear relationships between the variables.

-Hypothesis Testing Results

-The statistical tests produced weak and statistically insignificant results.

-Main findings:
+7. Findings and Results

+The analysis produced several important findings.

+Inflation and obesity showed a very weak relationship.
+Fast food density did not demonstrate a statistically significant relationship with obesity.
-inflation and obesity are not significantly related fast food density and obesity are not significantly related countries with high fast food density do not significantly differ from countries with low fast food density
+Countries with high fast food density did not significantly differ from countries with low fast food density in terms of obesity rates.

-These results suggest that the observed relationships are weak and may not be statistically meaningful.

-Machine Learning Results

-The machine learning models demonstrated limited predictive performance.
+Machine learning models demonstrated limited predictive performance.

-Model Performance Summary
-Model	General Performance
-Linear Regression	Very weak
-Decision Tree	Weak
-Random Forest	Best among models, but still limited

-Although Random Forest achieved the highest R² score, the overall predictive power remained low.
+Among the ML models, Random Forest achieved the highest R² score, but the predictive power remained weak overall.

-This indicates that:

-inflation and fast food density alone are not sufficient predictors of obesity obesity is likely influenced by more complex social, cultural, and behavioral factors Expected Results vs Actual Results
+These results suggest that obesity is influenced by more complex economic, social, cultural, and behavioral factors beyond inflation and fast food availability alone.

+8. Expected Results

 Initially, it was expected that:

-higher fast food density might be associated with higher obesity rates economic pressure could influence dietary behavior and obesity
+higher fast food density might correspond to higher obesity rates economic pressure and inflation could influence dietary behavior machine learning models could partially explain obesity differences across countries

-However, the analysis showed that:

-these variables alone do not strongly explain obesity differences across countries the predictive power of the models remained weak
+However, the analysis showed that these variables alone are not sufficient to strongly explain obesity differences.

-This highlights the complexity of obesity as a global issue.
+This highlights the complexity of obesity as a global issue and demonstrates the importance of considering additional variables such as:

+income levels
+healthcare systems
+physical activity
+cultural dietary habits
+social inequalities
-Limitations
+9. Limitations and Future Work

-This project has several limitations:
+This project has several limitations.

-limited number of explanatory variables country-level aggregated data use of a single fast food chain as a proxy analysis limited to one year possible cultural and socioeconomic confounding factors Future Work
+limited number of explanatory variables use of country-level aggregated data use of a single fast food chain as a proxy single-year analysis possible socioeconomic confounding factors

 Future studies could improve the analysis by including:

 GDP and income variables
 healthcare indicators
-physical activity metrics
+physical activity data
-food consumption data
+food consumption patterns
-urbanization variables
+urbanization indicators
 multi-year time series analysis

-Additional variables may improve both statistical analysis and machine learning performance.
+These additions may improve both statistical and machine learning performance.

-Project Structure
+10. Project Structure
 data/
   raw/
   processed/